iVisa Mobile App Online global travel documents

 Complete your online application

-Answer a few simple questions, upload documents, see when you’ll get your Schengen Visa, and pay using secure methods.
+Answer a few simple questions, find out whether you need a Malta Schengen Visa, an ETIAS, or another Malta document.
+Then, upload your documents, and pay securely.
 You can save your progress and come back anytime.
-Most people finish in under 10 minutes.
+Most people finish in less than 10 minutes.

 2